-At MasteryPrep, we’re committed to keeping our customers informed about important changes to standardized testing.
-This recent announcement from The College Board has generated questions among students, parents, and educators alike.
-We aim to answer some of the most frequently asked questions about the new delivery methods and structure of the test.
-By doing so, we hope to help shed some light on the changes and set you up for SAT success going into the 2023-2024 school year.
+At MasteryPrep, we’re committed to keeping our customers informed about important standardized testing changes.
+This announcement from The College Board has generated questions among students, parents, and educators alike.
+We hope to help shed some light on the changes and set you up for SAT success going into the 2023-2024 school year.

 Long story short, The College Board has announced a series of changes to the SAT that they believe will make the test “easier to take, easier to give, more secure, and more relevant.”

 The biggest change is that the SAT will no longer be a paper-and-pencil test; it’s going digital.
-The test will be administered digitally on a custom-built testing app that students can access on their own devices or on school-owned ones.
+The test will be administered digitally on a custom-built testing app.
+Students can access it on their own devices or school-owned ones.

 On top of this, there are some structural changes to the SAT.
 More details on that later.